MSRB Role with ABLE Programs

 What guidance has the MSRB provided to dealers and municipal advisors relating to ABLE programs?

 The MSRB has been active in providing guidance relating to ABLE programs.
 In April 2016, the MSRB provided guidance under MSRB Rule D-12 that interests in ABLE programs may be municipal fund securities under MSRB rules.
-That guidance also provided that all previous guidance applicable to the sale of interests in 529 college savings plans by dealers, also applies to the sale of interests in ABLE programs, as relevant.
+That guidance also provided that all previous guidance applicable to the sale of interests in 529 plans by dealers, also applies to the sale of interests in ABLE programs, as relevant.

 In August 2016, the MSRB filed for immediate effectiveness with the SEC, amendments to MSRB Rules G-45, G-42, and G-44 to (i) delay the reporting of information by underwriters to ABLE programs to the MSRB, and (ii) provide guidance relating to municipal advisors to sponsors or trustees of municipal fund securities, including ABLE programs.